How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 Buffalo Outdoor Center – If you have an RV, then check out the Buffalo Outdoor Center in Ponca.
 This is a private RV park with full hookups, WiFi, and running water (which we love after hiking all day).

 For years, we had seen images of this sinkhole waterfall, read reviews, and finally made it to hike in early December.
-It is a great hike to do, and since it is a short hike, you can pair it with another trail in the Boxley area, such as the Whitaker Point Trail or Lost Valley Trail.
+It is a great hike, and since it is short, you can pair it with another trail in the Boxley area, such as the Whitaker Point Trail or Lost Valley Trail.

-Check out our other articles related to hiking and camping in Northwest Arkansas:
+We love Arkansas!
+Check out our other guides to plan more hiking trips in Northwest Arkansas:

 Follow The Happiness Function on Twitter, Instagram, Facebook, TikTok and YouTube.